JamesSkemp/words/content/post/winmerge-26-released.md

 +++
 title = "WinMerge 2.6 released"
-summary = "The very helpful, and always cool, WinMerge has been updated to version 2.6.
+description = "The very helpful, and always cool, WinMerge has been updated to version 2.6.
 Head over to WinMerge.org and get yourself a copy." draft = false comments = false date = "2006-10-16T17:58:00-05:00"